Brokeback Mountain: Critical response

 Several conservative political pundits, including commentators Bill O'Reilly, John Gibson, and Cal Thomas, shared Medved's view of the "agenda".
 Gibson made jokes about the film on his Fox News Radio program for months after its release.
 After the death of Ledger in 2008, Gibson was criticized for mocking the deceased actor, and later apologized.
-Conservative radio host Rush Limbaugh has referred to the film as "Bareback Mountain" and "Humpback Mountain".
+Conservative radio host Rush Limbaugh referred to the film as "Bareback Mountain" and "Humpback Mountain".
 Don Imus referred to the film as "Fudgepack Mountain".
 Several conservative Christian groups, such as Concerned Women for America (CWA) and Focus on the Family, criticized the film for its subject matter.
 Following the success of Brokeback Mountain, Capote, and Transamerica at the Golden Globes Awards in 2006, Janice Crouse, a CWA member, cited these films as examples of how "the media elites are proving that their pet projects are more important than profit", and suggested they were not popular enough to warrant critical acclaim.

 Film critic Gene Shalit, of The Today Show, described the character of Jack Twist as a "sexual predator" who "tracks Ennis down and coaxes him into sporadic trysts."
-The LGBT media group GLAAD said that Shalit's characterization of Twist was like calling Jack in Titanic a sexual predator due to his romantic pursuit of Rose.
+The LGBTQ media group GLAAD said that Shalit's characterization of Twist was like calling Jack in Titanic a sexual predator due to his romantic pursuit of Rose.
 Shalit's openly gay son, Peter Shalit, wrote an open letter to GLAAD: "He [Gene] may have had an unpopular opinion of a movie that is important to the gay community, but he defamed no one, and he is not a homophobe."
 Gene Shalit later apologized for his review: "I did not intend to use a word that many in the gay community consider incendiary...
 I certainly had no intention of casting aspersions on anyone in the gay community or on the community itself.
 I regret any emotional hurt that may have resulted from my review of Brokeback Mountain."